-The last seminar was conducted in Cooperstown, NY on September 16-20, 2019.
+The last seminar was conducted in Cooperstown, NY on October 3-6, 2022.
 The seminar was both a gas and hazardous liquid program.
-The next schedule seminar is scheduled the first week of October, 2022 at the same location.

 Has state confirmed transmission operators have submitted information into NPMS database along with changes made after original submission?